vipin-pstuff/DSA-notes/Python-DSA-notes/notes/05-binary-search-algo/16-binary-search-algo.md

     - Eg : inside an array , if the data is random order then we can't apply binary search algo on that array 💡💡💡

 - understanding binary search algo
+    - about it
+        - what is it ?
+            - binary search algo also called Divide & Conquerer Technique
+            - it's a searching technique &
+        - why ?
+            - due to it , our number of comparisons becomes less means we don't need to traverse the complete array again & again
+            - Eg : `2^10` is easy to do linear search & find out the target value  <br>
+                but `2^100` then we can't do linear search
+        - advantage of it
+            - due to it , in each iteration , we're dividing the array into sub-array & neglecting the one part of the array
+            - time complexity `O(log n)`
+        - space complexity : `O(1)`
+        - when we do recursion , then our code will become even less than we just wrote
     - Example :
         - we have given input i.e `[3, 5, 7, 9, 11, 15, 18]` which is in increasing order
         - we need to find out target i.e `15` , so whether 15 is present in this array or not